lukaszkups/lukaszkups-old/content/blog/0029_tips_for_beginner_programmers.md

 There's no golden rule how to learn programming.
 Every person is different, every single one of us has own learning methods - and I've wanted to share a list of my own ones.

+Programming is awesome.
+We are the craftsmen of the XXI century.
+We build stuff, that is used by billions of people all over the world.
+When You create Your first successful commercial product You'll realise that You don't want to do anything else.

 And what's about You?
 What's Your best way to learn programming?

 -- ł.